woafi/woafi/README.md

 # Hi there! 👋 I'm Mohammad Woafi
 ## 🚀 About Me
-I'm a passionate Software Engineering student on an exciting journey to become a full-stack developer.
-Currently diving deep into Data Structures and Algorithms, I'm committed to expanding my technical skills and building innovative solutions.
+A passionate Computer Science and Engineering student on an exciting journey to become a Software Engineer.
+Currently diving deep into Data Structures and Algorithms, I'm committed to expanding my technical skills and actively learning.

 ## 🌱 Currently Learning
 - Data Structures and Algorithms